Edge & Christian: Last reunions (2014–2021)

 Edge & Christian guest hosted the December 29, 2014 episode of Raw.
-During the show, Christian was attacked and forced out of the ring by Seth Rollins, Big Show, & J&J Security.
+During the show, Christian was attacked and forced out of the ring by Seth Rollins, Big Show, and J&J Security.
 Edge was held to the mat by Big Show while Rollins threatened to break his neck with the Curb Stomp if John Cena did not bring back The Authority.
 Ultimately, Cena would give in to Rollins' demands, saving Edge, but bringing back The Authority.
 Edge & Christian appeared on the Stone Cold Podcast on the WWE Network following the September 7, 2015 episode of Raw.

-Outside of WWE, the two have appeared together on the Syfy TV series Haven, on which Copeland had a strong recurring role as Dwight Hendrickson, and Reso made guest appearances as McHugh, a close friend and ally of Dwight's.
+Outside of WWE, the two have appeared together on the Syfy television series Haven, on which Copeland had a strong recurring role as Dwight Hendrickson, and Reso made guest appearances as McHugh, a close friend and ally of Dwight's.
 They also co-hosted The Edge & Christian Show That Totally Reeks of Awesomeness on the WWE Network.
 Their new show debuted on February 21, 2016, immediately following Fastlane.
 To promote the show, Edge & Christian hosted The Cutting Edge Peep Show at Fastlane featuring The New Day as their guests.
 A second season of the show was then announced and began in November 2018.
 In addition, they started their own podcast called E&C's Pod of Awesomeness in April 2017.
 The show would eventually end in February 2019.

-In 2018, Edge & Christian inducted The Dudley Boyz (Bubba Ray Dudley & D-Von Dudley) into the WWE Hall of Fame.
+In 2018, Edge & Christian inducted The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) into the WWE Hall of Fame.

 After nine years and two neck fusion surgeries, Edge made his in-ring return at the 2020 Royal Rumble, making it to the final three in the men's Royal Rumble match.
 He then reignited a feud with Randy Orton, which also saw involvement from Christian, as after Orton defeated Edge in a match at Backlash in June, which resulted in Edge suffering a legitimately torn triceps, Christian tried to take up for Edge, resulting in a quick unsanctioned match on Raw that Orton won.

 At the 2021 Royal Rumble, Edge made his return from the torn triceps injury and entered the match at number one.
 Christian later entered the match at number 24 as a surprise entrant, marking his first official match since 2014, and he and Edge once again reunited.
 Christian was ultimately eliminated by Seth Rollins, but Edge then eliminated Rollins, and then Orton, to win the 2021 men's Royal Rumble match.
 In March, Christian left WWE for All Elite Wrestling (AEW), thus separating the team once again.